 Thank you for your interest in being a guest on Dear Nina: Conversations About Friendship.

-BEFORE SENDING AN EMAIL, please read everything below so that I can say YES.
+BEFORE SENDING AN EMAIL to dearninapodcast@gmail.com, please read everything below so that we can say YES.

 The best way to get a sense of the format of Dear Nina is to listen to a few episodes and/or scan the titles in any podcast app.
-I get pitches almost daily, and I can’t accept many of them for issues of fit, repetition, schedule, or recording breaks, but I’d love to consider your idea.
+We get pitches daily, and we can’t accept many of them for issues of fit, repetition, schedule, or recording breaks, but we would love to consider your idea.
+We are often months ahead on recording and behind on editing so please know that we genuinely can only accept a small percentage of pitches.

-You can see the episodes I’ve already recorded in chronological order or by subtopic.
+You can see the episodes we’ve already recorded in chronological order or by subtopic.

 Each episode takes significant time to produce, edit, and share with the world.
 My assistant producer, Rebekah, and I are particular about what we choose, but we want to say yes.
 These notes will help.